Melite (ancient city)

-Only a few vestiges of the Punic-Roman city have survived.
+Only a few vestiges of the Punico-Roman city have survived.
 The most substantial are the ruins of the Domus Romana, in which a number of well-preserved mosaics and statues have been found.
 Sparse remains of other buildings and parts of the city walls have been excavated, but no visible remains of the city's numerous temples, churches and other public buildings survive.

 History

 Prehistory

-Melite was located on a strategically important plateau on high ground in the northern part of Malta.
+Melite was located on a strategically important plateau on high ground in the western part of the island of Malta.
 The site had been inhabited since prehistory, and by the Bronze Age it was a place of refuge since it was naturally defensible.

 Phoenician colony

-The Phoenicians founded the city of Maleth soon after they colonized the island in around the 8th century BC.
-A number of Punic tombs have been found in Rabat, in the area that would have been outside the walls of Maleth.
+The Phoenicians founded the city of Ann soon after they colonized the island, which shared its name, around the 8th century BC.
+A number of Punic tombs have been found in Rabat, in the area that would have been outside the walls of Ann.

 Roman city

 Roman rule in Malta was established in the early stages of the Second Punic War.
-In 218 BC, Roman consul Tiberius Sempronius Longus sailed with his fleet from Sicily to Melite, and the Carthaginian commander Hamilcar surrendered without offering much resistance.
-The island was subsequently integrated into the Roman province of Sicilia, and Maleth became known as Melite.
+In 218 BC, Roman consul Tiberius Sempronius Longus sailed with his fleet from Sicily to Ann, and the Carthaginian commander Hamilcar surrendered without offering much resistance.
+The Greek and Roman names for the island had been taken from its chief port at Maleth, present-day Cospicua on the Grand Harbor.
+With the island integrated into the Roman province of Sicilia, its center of administration became known as Melita as well.
 The city was regarded as a haven, far from the politics of Rome.